Fish Stock Assessment Report

 Overview

-NOAA Fisheries uses stock assessments to monitor the condition of over 500 fish stocks and stock complexes (groups of similar stocks managed together).
+NOAA Fisheries uses stock assessments to monitor the condition of nearly 600 fish stocks and stock complexes (groups of similar stocks managed together).
 Stock assessments are scientific efforts that involve data collection, data processing, and mathematical modeling to estimate the health and size of a fish stock, measure how fishing affects the stock, and project harvest levels that achieve the largest sustainable long-term yield.
-This page provides an annual report, broken out by fiscal year (October 1 – September 30) and quarter, detailing NOAA Fisheries’ planned and completed stock assessments.
-Previous years’ reports are stored in our archive.
+This page provides an annual report of the planned and completed stock assessments during fiscal year 2025 broken out by fiscal year quarter.
+Information from previous years is available on Stock SMART.

 Stock assessments provide the scientific foundation of sustainable fisheries management.
 Fishery managers use the results of assessments to evaluate the status of fish stocks and set annual catch limits (ACLs).
 An ACL is the largest amount of fish that commercial and recreational fisheries can sustainably harvest from a stock in one year.
 ACLs help prevent overfishing from occurring and help fishers to catch the maximum number of fish over the long-term.
 NOAA Fisheries works with its partners in each management area to conduct stock assessments, but cannot assess all managed stocks each year.
 Each region rotates the stocks it assesses based upon the availability of data, the complexity of available data, the structure and diversity of local fisheries, its available resources, and its processes for scheduling, conducting, and using stock assessment results in management.